zachyusuff/zachyusuff.github.io/README.md

-creat mechanic for arrowkeys/wasd to turn snake, if the head of the snake is touching the food move food to a different position and increase the score by 1, the snake dies if it touches its tail or the walls,
+creat mechanic for arrowkeys/wasd to turn snake, if the head of the snake is touching the food move food to a different position and increase the score by 1, the snake dies if it touches its tail or the walls, create mechanic where snake gets one gridlenght longer every time the scoregoes up